 On medium speed with a hand mixer, mix the wet ingredients until smooth.
 The color will be super bright, almost orange.
 Remember in elementary school the color blending - well red food coloring and yellow yolks will become a bit orange.
 This is how mine turned out.

-For an alternative instead of using commercial food coloring or food dyes, check out options recommended in this article - 5 Alternatives to Red Food Dye.
+For an alternative instead of using commercial food coloring or food dyes, check out the options recommended in this article - 5 Alternatives to Red Food Dye.

 Sift together the flour, cocoa powder, baking powder, salt, and baking soda in a medium bowl.
 The cocoa powder will "brown" the batter once it is added.
 In the next step, I will talk a bit more about how to make sure it will be more red than brown once baked.

 Fold the flour mixture into the red wet mixture with a rubber spatula until smooth.